robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-support-all-pupils-to-succeed/summer-week-4-ect-theory.md

 Teacher: "Brilliant, remember, we use mathematical language."

-How does the teacher stretch the pupil's understanding?
+How does the teacher stretch the pupil’s understanding?

 The teacher stretches the pupil by: